BonilKoo/TxT/README.md

 *Outputs*

-- `log.txt`: Within this file, you'll find a record encompassing training loss, validation loss, and performance metrics for each training, validation, and test set.
+- `log.txt`: A file encompassing record of training loss, validation loss, and performance metrics for each training, validation, and test set.
 - `model.pt`: A file for the trained model's learned parameters.